 The Nike Community Impact Fund focuses on communities that Nike has corporate offices - Portland, Brooklyn, Chicago, Detroit, Los Angeles, and several others in the US.

 Nike also has a Mid-South Grants program that supports organizations in Tennessee, Arkansas and Mississippi.
-The Mid-South Grants are focused on organizations that give kids from underserved areas an opportunity to reach their potential through sports.
+The Mid-South Grants are focused on organizations that allow kids from underserved areas to reach their potential through sports.

 If you think your organization might be eligible for the Nike Community Impact Fund programs visit their website or apply online!

-Chevy Youth Baseball and Softball is one of the most well-known youth sports sponsorship programs.
+Chevy Youth Baseball and Softball is one of the most well-known supporters of youth sports.
 Since its inception in 2006 the program has supported over 26,000 youth sports leagues in the US.

 The program provides free clinics to players and also donates equipment.
 You can learn more or register a player for a clinic on www.chevrolet.com/youth-sports